 Having to not deal with the awkward period of training a new hire can save time and resources that can be better used for other tasks.
 This is another benefit of investing in the training and development of existing staff.

 Our CHAPs (Care Home Assistant Practitioner) training program is designed to provide senior staff in your care facility with both clinical and management skills.
 This program is tailored to cover many aspects of a registered nursing course and can help your team provide the highest quality of care to your residents.

 Develop positive attitudes towards the workplace

 Training and development of healthcare staff, from clinical training to complex care training, further fosters the impression that you’re doing the best for the people that work for you, and in the process making their working life easier and more effective with more impactful results.

-Utilising training as a way to involve your staff in the work you do, especially for younger or newer employees, ensures they can be immersed in your culture and values from the start, improving their chances of fitting in and being able to do their job well, and preventing the doubts that many people new to healthcare experience when they’re thrown in at the deep end.
+Utilising training can involve your staff in the work you do, especially for younger or newer employees.
+This ensures they can fit in better and do their job well by immersing them in your culture and values from the start.
+It also prevents the doubts that many people new to healthcare experience when they’re thrown in at the deep end.